Frequently Asked Questions

 The Institute's head office is in London, although it runs its education and examination programmes and events worldwide.
 London has historically been one of the world's principal wine trading centres and was, therefore, a natural place for the Institute to start up and flourish.
 Today, its membership and activities are truly international.

 What is the structure of the Master of Wine exam?
 Can one be a part-qualified MW?

 There are three parts to the exam.
 The Practical exam comprises three papers of 12 wines each, tasted blind.
-The Theory exam comprises four papers on the Production and Handling of Wine (two papers), the Business of Wine, and Contemporary Issues.
-The Dissertation is a 10,000 word report based on original research.
+The Theory exam comprises five papers on the Production and Handling of Wine (two papers), the Business of Wine, and Contemporary Issues.
+The Research Paper is a 10,000 word report based on original research.
 To become a Master of Wine, one has to pass everything.
 There is no such thing as a part-qualified Master of Wine.

 Who are the examiners?